Alice Clark (singer): Legacy

 In Britain, "You Hit Me (Right Where It Hurt Me)" became a staple of the Northern soul scene in the early 1970s, valued both for its rarity and its quality as "a classic piece of uptown soul".
-Her album also became highly valued and collectable, later claimed as "delivered with understated passion and appealing vulnerability", "astonishing", "sublime", "perhaps one of the finest soul albums ever recorded" and "the Holy Grail of modern soul", in which "every single element - the singer, the songs, the musicians, the production - are simply superb...[and] the whole is even greater than the sum of the parts."
+Her album also became highly valued and collectible, later claimed as "delivered with understated passion and appealing vulnerability", "astonishing", "sublime", "perhaps one of the finest soul albums ever recorded" and "the Holy Grail of modern soul", in which "every single element - the singer, the songs, the musicians, the production - are simply superb...[and] the whole is even greater than the sum of the parts."

 A compilation of her recordings was released on compact disc in 2010, and her eponymous LP was reissued on vinyl in 2019.
-Additionally, her song "Never Did I Stop Loving You" was featured in the 2020 movie The King of Staten Island.
+Additionally, her song "Never Did I Stop Loving You" from that album was featured in the 2020 film The King of Staten Island.